karthikkonduri/aitasite/content/pages/index.md

         self:
           textAlign: left
           fontWeight: 400
-    subtitle: Expand your business with AITA
+    subtitle: Grow your business faster
     text: >
       We provide comprehensive trade solutions and expert advisory services to businesses looking to expand globally.
 Our team of experienced